connesc/ctrsigcheck/README.md

 ## CLI

-The command-line tool can be installed like this:
+The command-line tool can be found precompiled in the [releases page](https://github.com/connesc/ctrsigcheck/releases).

+Alternatively, it can be built and installed from source:

-    go get github.com/connesc/ctrsigcheck/...
+    go get github.com/connesc/ctrsigcheck/cmd/ctrsigcheck

 ## Golang library